Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Coarse-to-Fine Framework

 \subsection{Coarse Matching}

-By matching the pixel and point proxies, this module provides a preliminary localization for the subsequent fine-level operations.
-Note that in 2D and 3D geometric space, these proxies represent pixel patches and point sets, respectively.
-Therefore, our objective is equivalent to associating each point set with the pixel patches, where the 3D points are projected in the corresponding field-of-views (FoVs).
-To this end, we first compute a pairwise distance matrix $\textbf{D} \in \mathbb{R}^{N_I \times N_q}$ as:
+By matching pixel and point proxies, this module proposes the coarse correspondences between pixel patches and point sets.
+As mentioned in Section \ref{sec:cardiaware}, the matching problem is interpreted as an optimal transport problem \cite{sarlin2020superglue}.
+So, we first compute a pairwise distance matrix $\textbf{D} \in \mathbb{R}^{N_I \times N_q}$ as: